Valerio de Sanctis de Ferrari: Biography

 Of Italian origin, he is the great-grandson of Sante de Sanctis, founder of Italian psychiatry.
-His parents emigrated to Panama in 1975, where he has spent his business and family life.
+His parents immigrated to Panama in 1975, where he has spent his business and family life.
 He is the father of 4 children and his youngest daughter, Laura de Sanctis, was Miss Panama 2017, participating in the Miss Universe competition.

 He graduated as an economist specialized in Finance from Universidad Santa María de la Antigua (USMA).
 His thesis was entitled "The Bond Market: a long-term financing alternative", and was published in 1987.

 Since completing his studies, he has had a long career as a businessman in the fishing and maritime resources sector, holding various political and business positions.
 He has been part of the business association network with executive responsibilities.
 Between 1994 and 2014 he was president of Appexmar (Exporters of seafood products); between 2010 and 2012 he was president of the Panamanian Association of Exporters (APEX), and between 2008 and 2009 president of the Union of Industrialists of Panama (SIP).

 His corporate responsibility led him to be part of several government agencies in the maritime sector.
 He has been director of the Aquatic Resources Authority of Panama (ARAP) between 2007-9 and 2017-9; director of the Maritime Authority (AMP) between 2008-9, and representative of medium-scale fishing, to the National Commission for Responsible Fishing (2022).
 He participated in the elaboration of several legislative regulations that resulted in greater wealth for the fishermen sector, such as the Ley de Abonos Tributarios.

 Throughout his career he has promoted Panamanian sports.
 He was president of the Panamanian Tennis Federation from 2006 to 2010 and the Panamanian Olympic Committee president in 2010.